-Faced with fierce competition, and low interest rates globally, many life insurers are exploring novel ways to reach potential policyholders.
+Faced with fierce competition, and low interest rates globally, many life insurers are exploring novel ways to reach potential customers.
 In this aggressive search for growth, it is easy to overlook the untapped potential of more traditional channels such as bancassurance.

 Bancassurers today not only have access to an immense pool of customer data, but many are also building the technology and analytical capabilities needed to unlock the value of those assets, whether in-house or through partnerships.
 They are: